 5 Star Rating

 Termites can be difficult to properly eliminate—these pests can sneak into your home through the cracks in foundation or plumbing, through expansion joints, inside hollow block walls, on shelter tubes, or many other ways.
-At SafeSpray, we’ve worked hard to design a program that’s based on science, making our termite control more effective than traditional methods.
-We strive to be the industry leaders in pest and termite control by protecting the health and property of our customers using only safe, state-of-the-art termite control solutions.
+At SafeSpray, we’ve worked hard to design a termite protection program that’s based on science, making our termite control more effective than traditional methods.
+We strive to be the industry leaders by protecting the health and property of our customers using only safe, state-of-the-art termite control services.

-With our advanced termite baiting system, you can expect:
+With our advanced termite prevention and baiting system, you can expect:

 Unhappy with your current provider?
 Do you feel that your home is not fully protected?
-Trust SafeSpray to provide the home protection you deserve.
-You deserve to know what’s happening on your property, which is why we take the time to explain how our termite control works.
-Here are the basics:
+Trust the termite exterminators at SafeSpray to provide the home protection you deserve.
+So that you know what to expect, here are the basics of our termite pest control:

 Keeping your family safe is our top priority, which is why our advanced termite baiting system is carefully designed to keep your loved ones safe.
 For starters, there’s a tamper-resistant cap to prevent accidental exposure.
 As a secondary precaution, the active ingredient is tough on termites, but very benign to people and pets.
-Our termite control doesn’t use sprayed chemicals, so it’s safe for the environment as well.
+We do not use termite spray chemicals with our treatments, so it's safe for the environment as well.

 Termite infestations require treatment as soon as possible—otherwise you risk serious structural damage to your home.
-To help protect your biggest investment, we proudly offer same-day services when you call before noon.
-If your weekdays are too hectic to fit in treatment, we also offer Saturday services.
-With SafeSpray Pest Control, you’ll never have to wait for relief.
+To help protect your biggest investment, we proudly offer same-day termite inspections when you call before noon.
+If your weekdays are too hectic to fit in treatment, we also offer Saturday appointments.
+With SafeSpray, you’ll never have to wait for relief.

 Some treatments only target Subterranean termites, but our termite control also treats for Formosan termites.
 By defending you from both species, we’re able to better protect your home.